Passer au contenu

 Definition

 Crest factor is the ratio of the peak value of a waveform to its RMS (root-mean-square) value.
-For a perfect sine wave the crest factor is about 1.414, the square root of two.
-The metric matters because it captures how peaky a current draw is, which a simple RMS reading hides.
-Loads that pull short, sharp current pulses have a crest factor well above 1.414.
+For a perfect sine wave the crest factor is about 1.414 — the square root of two.
+The metric matters because it captures how peaky a current draw is, which a simple RMS reading completely hides: two loads can pull identical RMS amps while one draws smoothly and the other draws in violent spikes.
+Every piece of equipment upstream of the load has to survive the peaks, not the average, and crest factor is the number that tells you how far apart those two figures are.

 Why nonlinear loads have high crest factor

-Switch-mode power supplies, the kind inside every modern ASIC miner, do not draw current smoothly across the AC cycle.
-They charge their input capacitors in brief bursts near the voltage peak, so the current waveform is a series of tall, narrow spikes.
-The resulting crest factor can reach 2 to 3 or more, meaning the instantaneous peak current is two to three times the RMS value.
+Switch-mode power supplies — the kind inside every modern ASIC miner — do not draw current smoothly across the AC cycle.
+A simple rectifier front-end charges its input capacitors only during the brief window near each voltage peak, so the current waveform becomes a train of tall, narrow pulses riding on nothing.
+The resulting crest factor can reach 2 to 3 or more, meaning instantaneous peak current runs two to three times the RMS value.
+The saving grace in mining is that server-grade supplies like the APW12 include active power-factor correction, which forces the input current to track the voltage waveform and pulls crest factor back toward the sine-wave ideal.
+Cheap supplies without PFC — bargain-bin ATX units, some consumer electronics sharing your circuits — remain the peaky offenders.

-Crest factor is closely tied to harmonics, since the same pulsed current that raises crest factor also injects harmonic distortion.
-Both belong to the broader study of power quality.
+Crest factor is closely tied to harmonics — the same pulsed current that raises crest factor injects harmonic distortion into the supply — and both belong to the broader study of power quality.
+Related sag behavior under load steps is covered in voltage sag.

 In Simple Terms